lipikagupta758/Notes-Taking-App/README.md

 - Java
 - Spring MVC
 - Thymeleaf (for server-side HTML rendering)
-- MySQL (or any other relational database)
+- PostgreSQL (or any other relational database)
 - Maven